navjot369/voting-system/README.md

    ```
    cd voting-system
    ```
-3. Compile the program:
+3. For Linux or macOS:
    ```
-   gcc -o voting_system main.c
+   ./run.sh
    ```

-## Usage

-1. Run the compiled program:
+   For Windows:
    ```
-   ./voting_system
+   ./run.bat
    ```
-2. Follow the on-screen prompts to continue
+    Follow the on-screen prompts to continue

-## Example

-// To be added

 ## Contributing